-Sharon is currently working as a part of a national team drawn from Universities and Community groups across the UK, who seek to promote and strengthen University and Community Partnerships.
-Some Universities already do this kind of partnership work well, others haven’t yet engaged with it and others still are seeking to engage, but the work is patchy and not yet consistent across the whole institution.
+Sharon is currently serving on a working party drawn from community groups and practitioners across the UK, who seek to promote and strengthen university and community partnerships.
+Some universities already do this kind of partnership work well, others haven’t yet engaged with it and others still are seeking to engage, but the work is patchy and not yet consistent across the whole institution.
 The UKCPN is being funded by the Arts and Humanities Research Council, and is supported by the National Centre for Coordinating Public Engagement and the University of Brighton’s CUPP scheme (Community and University Partnership Project).
 A summit was held in June 2012, which Sharon took part in.
 You can see it here: http://youtu.be/1riGcPK6gTA

-Linked to this, and as a development of the Somerstown Stories project, Sharon is working with the University of Portsmouth, specifically the Creative and Cultural Industries faculty, who will moving into a newly extended building on the edge of Somerstown.
+Linked to her work with the UKCPN, and as a development of the Somerstown Stories project, Sharon is working with the University of Portsmouth, specifically the Creative and Cultural Industries faculty (CCi), who will moving into a newly extended building on the edge of Somerstown.
 The University has a desire and a vision for strengthening its links with Somerstown, and Sharon was commissioned to explore any new possibilities arising out of the Somerstown Stories work and the networks that have been developed there.

 In addition, Sharon worked with University staff on an Armed Forces Community Covenant (AFCC) funded project known as Far From Home.
 The project partnered local veterans and their families with students from the faculty of CCi, who used their creative practice to re-tell some of the veterans stories.

 Find out more here: Far From Home (video)